Big Brother (British TV series) series 6: Presenters and programming

-Davina McCall, who had presented the show since its inception in 2000 was confirmed to return to the sixth series as presenter of the live shows, such as launch night, weekly evictions, the finale and other special live shows.
+Davina McCall, who had presented the show since its inception in 2000, was confirmed to return to the sixth series as presenter of the live shows, such as launch night, weekly evictions, the finale and other special live shows.
 Nightly highlights were broadcast on Channel 4, narrated by Marcus Bentley.
 Dermot O'Leary returned as presenter of Big Brother's Little Brother weekdays on Channel 4 and Sunday lunchtime.
 On E4, live coverage once again dominated its daily and nightly schedule, with additional live streaming online.
 Nominations Uncut and Diary Room Uncut also returned.
 Big Brother's EFourum – introduced in the previous year – was revamped and its name changed to Big Brother's Big Mouth, with Russell Brand continuing as presenter of that show.
-It was also announced that E4 would be available on the Freeview platform from May 2005, to coincide with the beginning of the series.
+It was also announced that E4 would be available on the Freeview platform from May 2005 to coincide with the beginning of the series.

 Housemates and prize

 For the second year, open auditions were used to select housemates; these took place between 5 February and 6 March 2005.
 The broadcaster told the press that there would be thirteen housemates with a theme of "unlucky thirteen," inspired by triskaidekaphobia.

-The winner stood to earn £100,000, however two days before the final, housemate Eugene was given a dilemma, to take half of the prize money from the grand prize by Big Brother.
+The winner stood to earn £100,000; however, two days before the final, housemate Eugene was given a dilemma: to take half of the prize money from the grand prize given by Big Brother.
 He was unaware that refusing the money would have doubled the prize fund to £200,000.
-He took the money, which meant that the eventual winner Anthony only won £50,000 (the same as Eugene).
+He took the money, which meant that the eventual winner, Anthony, only won £50,000 (the same as Eugene).